leschartreux/ltsp-vmview/README.md

 this Scan will NOT collect any of your data?[yes/no]: no
 ```

+**With 3.4 version of client and above**, Installer asks about USB install as service.
+Just answer no as it is in autostart.

 - Then script will install missings librairies and other stuffs in thin client.

 - Last, just follow Instructions at end of script to complete setup.